tomh1lll/dudeml/README.md

 # 4. A simple walkthrough
 ## A. Simulate training data
+We used the provided DiNV virus genome and repeat locations.
+Following that, we simulated CNVs for a homozygous individual, requiring 1 set of chromosomes to be generated.
+Its important that the training data is as similar as possible to the sample being tested, so attempt to generate a file with similar coverage as your sample with a similar number of chromosomes (e.g. 2 for a heterozygote).
+The only files that need keeping after the chromosomes are simulated are the total files and del.1.bed and dup.1.bed, which contains the information about the simulated CNVs.

+    maskFastaFromBed -fi DiNV_CH01M.fa -bed DiNV.sat.fa -fo DiNV_CH01M.fa

+    for i in train test
+    do
+    mkdir ${i}_sim
+    python3 scripts/dudeML.py simCNV -fasta DiNV_CH01M.fa -CNV 50 -d ${i}_sim -N 1
+    python3 scripts/dudeML.py simChr -fasta DiNV_CH01M.fa -cnvBed ${i}_sim/total.1.bed -d ${i}_sim -id 1
+    done

+## B. Estimating coverage in training and test data
+  We next simulated reads for the custom chromosomes containing CNVs using WGSIM within dudeML and following mapping, used bedtools to calculate coverage per site, we then used a custom python script to find the mean coverage of each chromosome to find the relative coverages of each window.
+In this case a homozygote was simulated.

+    for i in train test
+    do
+    python3 scripts/dudeML.py simReads -fasta DiNV_CH01M.fa -cov 20 -d ${i}_sim -RL 100 -id 1
+    bwa mem -t 4 DiNV_CH01M.fa.masked ${i}_sim/1_20_1.fq ${i}_sim/1_20_2.fq | samtools view -Shb - | samtools sort - > ${i}_sim/total.bam
+    genomeCoverageBed -d -ibam ${i}_sim/total.bam > ${i}_sim/total.bed
+    python scripts/dudeML.py winStat -i${i}_sim/total.bed -o ${i}_sim/total_50.bed -w 50 -s 50
+    done

+## C. Reformatting sample and training datasets.
+  We then removed repetitive regions, reformatted the data to show the relative coverage of the focal window and the 5 windows on each side.
+We also prepared the data to filter and extract the regions with known duplications or deletions in training the file.
+We also labelled CNVs in the test dataset for comparison later.
+As repetitive regions can be tricky to deal with, we ignored windows with more than 50% of the window masked as an (-c 0.5).

+	python3 scripts/dudeML.py fvecTrain -i train_sim/total_50.bed -o train_sim/total_50train.bed -w 50 -TE Dmel_iso1.gff -dups train_sim/dup.1.bed -dels train_sim/del.1.bed  -windows 5 -c 0.5
+	python3 scripts/dudeML.py fvecSample -i test_sim/total_50.bed -w 50 -o test_sim/total_50sample.bed -id test_sim -TE Dmel_iso1.gff -windows 5 -c 0.5

+## D. Predicting CNVs using the generated files.
+Following this, you can create a classifier from one of the training features vector files generated and test out predictions of CNVs in the other file.

+	python3 scripts/dudeML.py classify -i train_sim/total_50train.bed -o train_sim/total_50train.sav
+	python3 scripts/dudeML.py predict -i test_sim/total_50sample.bed -t train_sim/total_50train.sav -o test_sim/total_50pred.bed -windows 5

+Alternatively, if multiple training files have been generated, these can be used to bootstrap the predicted CNVs, allowing you to take a consensus estimation of CNVs (much more conservative).
+In this case, the training file is set as a directory containing the training files.

+    for i in {0..99}
+    do
+    python3 scripts/dudeML.py classify -i training/train_${i}.bed -o training/train_${i}.sav
+    done

+	python3 scripts/dudeML.py predict -i test_het/total_50sample.bed -t training/ -o test_het/total_50pred_bootstrap.bed -windows 5

+## E. Using real data in dudeML
+Real data with known structural variants can be used as a training set using the following pipeline.

+	genomeCoverageBed -d -ibam knownCNV.bam > knownCNV.bed

+	python dudeML.py winStat -i knownCNV.bed -o knownCNV_50.bed -w 50
+	python3 dudeML.py fvecTrain -i knownCNV_100.bed -o knownCNV_50.bed -w 50 -TE repeats.gff -dups knownDUP.bed -dels knownDEL.bed -c 0.5

+Real data can also be used as the test sample to identify unknown CNVs.

+	genomeCoverageBed -d -ibam unknownCNV.bam > unknownCNV.bed

+	python dudeML.py winStat -i unknownCNV.bed -o unknownCNV_50.bed -w 50
+	python3 dudeML.py fvecSample -i unknownCNV_50.bed -o unknownCNV_50_sample.bed -w 50 -TE repeats.gff -c 0.5

+The deletions and duplications bedfile should have 6 columns, showing the chromosome, start, end, type of CNV, frequency and number of copies of the CNV.

+	2L  28779  30880  dup  0.5 2
+	2L  41020  42111  dup  1.0 2
+	2L  42277  42668  dup  0.5 2
+	2L  55715  55717  dup  1.0 9
+	2L  61325  61881  dup  1.0 2
+	2L  69942  70335  dup  1.0 6
+	2L  70571  72017  dup  1.0 5

+Then the generated training and test sets can be used to find CNVs.

+	python3 dudeML.py predict -i unknownCNV_50_sample.bed -t knownCNV_50_train.bed -o unknownCNV_50_pred.bed

+## F. The first few steps using Drosophila melanogaster data.

 We first downloaded the melanogaster reference genome and masked any repeats on the chromosome.
 * [D. melanogaster genome](https://bit.ly/2K5O2Ft)